webvun/vogoor/README.md

 ````

 ## Demo
-Check out the demo [Here](<https://github.com/webvun/demo-vogoor>) to see how to it is installed used.
+Check out the demo [here](<https://github.com/webvun/demo-vogoor>) to see how to it is installed and used.